 We expect that activity of IRFT would be transparently carried out and community driven

-We observe that the CWG proposes to transfer IANA assests including the IANA trademarks; we are in disagreement with this as we will prefer that the trademarks remain with the contractor post-transition (which is ICANN)
+We observe that the CWG proposes to transfer IANA assets including the IANA trademarks; we are in disagreement with this as we will prefer that the trademarks remain with the contractor post-transition (which is ICANN)

-We will like that the scope of IFRT is clarified in ensuring that it’s solely for names related function.
+We recommend that the scope of IFRT is clarified in ensuring that it’s solely for names related functions.
 We suggest this clarification is made in its charter.

 Concerning the report of Cross Community Working Group on enhancing the ICANN accountability (CCWG-accountability)

 The creation of fundamental bylaws that require the consent of the community to be changed is a good approach and would enhance the accountability of ICANN board to the community.
-We believe that the fundamental bylaws should include the fundamental standing issues such as the mission and the core values of the organization, excluding any functional or operational issues.
+We believe that the fundamental bylaws should include the essential standing issues such as the mission and the core values of the organization, excluding any functional or operational issues.

 We find it inappropriate to mention that the governance of the organization will be under the leadership of the private sector.
 One of the conditions of the NTIA for the transition to happen is to preserve and enhance the multi-stakeholder nature of ICANN.
 Multi-stakeholder model includes private sector, civil society, technical and academic communities and governments.
 This is how ICANN has always been governed and this is how it should be in the future

-While giving the community the power of recalling the whole board is an appropriate accountability mechanism, it should be the very extreme step to be taken.
+While giving the community the power of recalling the whole board is an appropriate accountability mechanism.
+However this should be the very extreme step to be taken, as a last resort.
 We do wish this would never happen.
 The majority of 75% proposed in the report for such decision looks acceptable.

-Recalling one or more board members without reason is an aberration in itself; Its impact would be that the Board directors will act in the interest of the SOs or ACs that appointed them rather than acting in the interest of the entire community (ICANN as an organization).
-We believe that such a power should only exist in the CCWG recommendations if it is given to the whole community (and not the appointing party only) and for an important and justified cause.
+Recalling one or more board members without reason is an anomaly in itself; Its impact would be that the Board directors would act in the interest of the SOs or ACs that appointed them rather than acting in the interest of the entire community (ICANN as an organization).
+We believe that such a power should only be given to the whole community (and not the appointing party only) and for an important and justified cause.
 The decision in this case should be taken with a reasonable majority.

-We find it unacceptable that the Board directors appointed by the NomCom would have a different recalling procedure that makes the whole members of ICANN board not having an equal treatment.
+We find it unacceptable that the Board directors appointed by the NomCom would have a different recalling procedure which brings about unequal treatment of the ICANN board.

-We appreciate the reinforcement of the Independent review Process, as well as the reconsideration mechanism proposed in the report.
+We appreciate the reinforcement of the Independent Review Process, as well as the reconsideration mechanism proposed in the report.

 We do not see the unincorporated associations as a good means for SOs and ACs to exercise the powers included in the report because the practical application of the UA setup seems to be problematic and complicated.